bdlucas1/math-plotting-demo/demo/README.md

                    eval  layout    total
     current       24020      76    24096
     ev_slow1.py     441      77      518
     ev_slow2.py     236      34      270
     ev.py             3      16       19

+Intepretation:

+    * ev_slow1.py: vectorized computation of the expr to be plotted is a massive win

+    * ev_slow2.py: switching to the more efficient representation using GraphicsComplex is a minor win.

+    * ev.py: but more importantly GraphicsComplex is amenable to representation as a pair of numpy arrays, with the full Expression structure only lazily instantiated if requested.
-The implementation in ev.py is by orders of magnitude the fastest, and the only one capable of useful performance for Manipulate.
+      This implementation in is by orders of magnitude the fastest, and the only one capable of useful performance for Manipulate.